MarieP87/GCD/README.md

 ## Tidy data set
 The final data set is composed of 180 rows and 68 columns.
-Each row correspond to a subject-activity combination and each column to a feature.
+Each row corresponds to a subject-activity combination and each column to a feature.

-Here is a guide to understand the feature names :
+Here is a guide to understand the column names :
-* subject : subject index (1 to 30)
+* subject : subject index (1 to 30).
 * activity : subject activity name, including : LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
-* X, Y, Z : X, Y or Z axis (of the smartphone accelerometer or gyroscope)
+* X, Y, Z : X, Y or Z axis (of the smartphone accelerometer or gyroscope).
-* t : time domain signals
+* t : time domain signals.
-* f : frequency domain signals (Fast Fourier Transform (FFT) was applied to the signals)
+* f : frequency domain signals (Fast Fourier Transform (FFT) was applied to the signals).
-* Body : body (of the subject related) signals
+* Body : body (of the subject related) signals.
-* Gravity : gravity related signals
+* Gravity : gravity related signals.
-* Acc : acceleration signals from the smartphone accelerometer
+* Acc : acceleration signals from the smartphone accelerometer.
-* Gyro : angular velocity from the smartphone gyroscope
+* Gyro : angular velocity from the smartphone gyroscope.
-* Jerk : linear acceleration and angular velocity were derived in time to obtain Jerk signals
+* Jerk : linear acceleration and angular velocity were derived in time to obtain Jerk signals.
-* Mag : magnitude of the three-dimensional signals were calculated using the Euclidean norm
+* Mag : magnitude of the three-dimensional signals were calculated using the Euclidean norm.
-* Mean : mean value
+* Mean : mean value.
-* Std : standard deviation value
+* Std : standard deviation value.

 Here are the diffents feature names :